 The JAG Model blends these approaches and when delivered effectively, Specialists will deliver our competencies, engage the Student Center Association, and work with employers in strategies that are healthy and supportive to our students.

 Project Based Learning (PBL) is a proven approach to prepare students for academic, personal and career success, where other strategies and traditional curriculum has failed.
 Research identifies the principles of PBL as a foundation to implement more learner-centered, inquiry-based, and active learning methods.
 Our program follows the Buck Institute for Education PBL model, a nationally recognized practice.
 We shifted to a PBL instructional strategy in 2015 as a vehicle to deliver employability skills competencies, specific industry and employer content and engagement, and community problems and solutions.
 Elevating our education practice to this gold level standard ensures learners gain the benefit of real-world relevance that is critical to today’s workforce needs.

 An increasing number of our students have experienced trauma.
 In the book Fostering Resilient Learners: Strategies for Creating a Trauma-Sensitive Classroom trauma is described as “an exceptional experience in which powerful and dangerous events overwhelm a person’s capacity to cope.”
 Our program is a resiliency model.
 It demonstrates how to build relationships, gives learners voice and choice (even more so through PBL), teaches life skills, and helps learners overcome adversity.

 JVG Incentive Grants

-We are excited to announce the creation of JVG Incentive Grants to grow our membership and increase our impact on students across Virginia.
-Grants in the amount of $30,000 awarded to schools that are looking to pilot new JVG programs.
+JVG Incentive Grants are periodically available to schools or divisions interested in bringing JVG to their site.
+We are continually looking to grow our membership and increase our impact on students across Virginia.
 If you would like to explore bringing JVG to your school or several schools in your district, please contact us today.

 - Sample Budget – Click here to download a sample of the budget section of the grant